TuftsCTSI/N3C/reports/04-april.md

 * Continue working on ECTO incorporation in the OMOP Vocabulary
 * Finalize HPO-to-OMOP mapping review and transform mappings in SSSOM format
 * Define a strategy for converting data to OMOP via SSSOM based on UCSF materials, leveraging established best practices to ensure accuracy and completeness of the mapping process; provide Edilberto with feedback

+## GitHub Public Repository (Clark Evans)
+Create and manage GitHub repository to facilitate sharing of quantitative metrics required by N3C for reporting.

+## Monthly Report Coordination and Submission (Marty Alvarez)
+Coordinate work completed by Tufts team and prepare for online submission required by N3C for reporting.

 ## Where to Find Deliverables
 To access the deliverables, please visit the [docs](https://github.com/TuftsCTSI/N3C/tree/main/docs) directory on the CD2H GitHub